Three Months Salary? Really? Here’s The Real Cost of an Engagement Ring

 A simple way to save money is by buying diamonds in decimalic carat sizes.
-If a 1 carat ring seems like the right size, opt for a .98 or a .95 instead.
+If a one carat ring seems like the right size, opt for a .98 or a .95 instead.
 You won’t be able to see the difference, but you will save a few bucks.

-A smaller size can also be made to look bigger by choosing a cut with a bigger table size.
+A smaller size diamond can also be made to look bigger by choosing a cut with a bigger table size.
 The table is the surface of the diamond as seen from above, so a smaller sized diamond can look plenty big if it has a wide table.

 The Two Key Factors